SENIOR RESIDENTIAL

 Salary

-Pay increases are linked to clear development criteria set with the Registered Manager and recorded through Personal Development Plans and annual appraisals.
-Staff know exactly what progression looks like and how to achieve it.
+Pay increases are tied to clear development criteria, agreed with the Registered Manager and tracked through a Personal Development Plan and annual appraisal

 What Makes This Role Stand Out

-There’s strong operational leadership above the home, which gives managers and senior staff proper support when it’s needed.
+Strong operational leadership above the home, giving managers and senior staff proper support when it is needed

-Training is delivered face to face, with a focus on practice that actually translates into the day to day work with young people.
+Face-to-face training with a clear focus on practice that translates directly into day-to-day work with young people

 Benefits